The Battle of Point Judith

 either taken from the scene, or carelessly tossed back into the water.

 Not all of the 55 crew members of the U-853 remained on board.
 One body floated toward the Rhode Island coast, was found, and was interred at the Rhode Island Cemetery Annex.
-On the

 third Sunday of November 2001, the traditional day upon which German military dead are honored, several German and American naval personnel gathered at the gravesite to pay respects